Assessment doesn’t always prepare you for the journey ahead

 Family Finding was a stressful time; I found it hard to narrow my search as it certainly pulls at your heartstrings seeing photos and profiles of gorgeous children who all deserve a loving home.
 On reflection, I was probably overly optimistic about possible children being a good match because I was so excited to be a parent.
 I found there were lots of views that children needed two parent families and therefore I felt disregarded for many children.

 At this time, my social worker was my greatest ally.
 She persisted in approaching children’s family finders and advocated for me.
-This resulted in my son’s social worker reading my profile (they had said they wanted a two parents family in his profile!)
-Because of this there was no romantic ‘love at first sight moment’, I just got a call to say his social worker wanted to visit me and from that moment I was devoted to him.
+This resulted in my son’s social worker reading my profile (they had said they wanted a two-parent family in his profile!)
+Because of this, there was no romantic ‘love at first sight moment’, I just got a call to say his social worker wanted to visit me and from that moment I was devoted to him.

 My son’s Child’s Permanence Report (CPR) detailed his history at length and reported that he was doing well in foster care and lots of his previous difficulties had resolved.
 He was 3 years old.
-The matching process went smoothly, albeit it felt like a it took too long; it took around 4 months, with no hold ups other than regular process.
+The matching process went smoothly, albeit it felt like it took too long; it took around 4 months, with no hold-ups other than regular process.

 I would say it took around a year for his needs to become more apparent, some would say this was due to a ‘honeymoon’ period, I think this was because he’d spent so long ‘treading water’ and just surviving.
 We accessed some therapeutic interventions which didn’t feel like they helped… more that they opened a can of worms!
 I now know that was a significant and important stage for us to go through.